Create a MariaDB Data Source

 GRANT <permission name> ON <database name>.* TO '<account name>'@'<NineData IP address>';

-FLUSH PRIVILEGES;Existing account: Log in to the database with the Root account and add the NineData IP whitelist to the existing account and grant the corresponding permissions through the following command.
+FLUSH PRIVILEGES;Existing account: Sign in to the database as the root user, add the NineData IP address to the existing account, and grant the required permissions.

 GRANT <permission name> ON <database name>.* TO '<account name>'@'<NineData IP address>' IDENTIFIED BY '<access password>';